 - What impact will the emergence of 5G have on enterprise networks?

-128 Technology Inc., ADTRAN, Inc., APCON, Inc., ARRIS International PLC, Aerohive Networks, Inc., Alcatel-Lucent Enterprise, Allied Telesis, Inc., Arista Networks, Inc., Aruba Networks, Inc., Aryaka Networks Inc., Atos SE, Avaya Inc., BT Group plc, BlueCat Networks, Inc., CA Technologies, Inc., Cambium Networks Inc., Cisco Systems Inc., Citrix Systems, Inc., CloudGenix Inc., CommScope, Inc., Cradlepoint Inc., Cybera Inc., D-Link Corporation, Dell EMC, Digium, Inc., ENGENIUS LIMITED, EfficientIP, Emulex Corporation, Ericsson, Extreme Networks, Inc., Firetide, Inc., Fortinet, Inc., Fortress, Fujitsu Limited, Genesys Telecommunications Laboratories, Inc., Gigamon Inc., Google LLC, Hewlett Packard Enterprise, Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, Infoblox Inc., Intel Corporation, Ixia, Juniper Networks, Inc., LSI Corporation, Lifesize Inc., LiteScape Technologies Inc., Logitech International SA, Marvell Technology Group Ltd., Melco Holdings Inc., Mellanox Technologies, Ltd., Men&Mice ehf, Meraki LLC, Microsemi Corporation, Microsoft Corporation, Mist Systems, Inc., Mitel LLC, Mitsubishi Electric Corporation, NEC Corporation, NETGEAR, Inc., NETSCOUT Systems, Inc., NVIDIA Corporation, Netergy Microelectronics, Inc., Nokia Corporation, Odin Technologies, Inc., OnRelay Ltd., OneAccess Networks SA, Oracle Corporation, PROXIM CORPORATION, Palo Alto Networks, Inc., Pexip AS, Poly, Qualcomm Inc., Radware Ltd., Relay2 Inc., Ribbon Communications Inc., Riverbed Technology, Inc., Ruckus Networks, Ruijie Networks Co., Ltd., SMC Corporation, Samsung, SevOne Inc., SolarWinds, Inc., StarLeaf Ltd., Strix Systems Inc., TELoIP, Inc., TP-Link Technologies Co.
+128 Technology Inc., ADTRAN, Inc., APCON, Inc., Aerohive Networks, Inc., Alcatel-Lucent Enterprise, Allied Telesis, Inc., Arista Networks, Inc., Aruba Networks, Inc., Aryaka Networks Inc., Atos SE, Avaya Inc., BT Group plc, BlueCat Networks, Inc., Broadcom Inc., Cambium Networks Ltd., Cisco Systems Inc., Citrix Systems, Inc., CloudGenix Inc., CommScope, Inc., Cradlepoint Inc., Cybera Inc., D-Link Corporation, Dell EMC, Digium, Inc., ENGENIUS LIMITED, EfficientIP, Emulex Corporation, Ericsson, Extreme Networks, Inc., Firetide, Inc., Fortinet, Inc., Fortress, Fujitsu Limited, Genesys Telecommunications Laboratories, Inc., Gigamon Inc., Google LLC, Hewlett Packard Enterprise, Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, Infoblox Inc., Intel Corporation, Ixia, Juniper Networks, Inc., LSI Corporation, Lifesize Inc., LiteScape Technologies Inc., Logitech International SA, Marvell Technology Group Ltd., Melco Holdings Inc., Mellanox Technologies, Ltd., Men&Mice ehf, Meraki LLC, Microchip Technology Inc., Microsoft Corporation, Mist Systems, Inc., Mitel LLC, Mitsubishi Electric Corporation, NEC Corporation, NETGEAR, Inc., NETSCOUT Systems, Inc., NVIDIA Corporation, Netergy Microelectronics, Inc., Nokia Corporation, Odin Technologies, Inc., OnRelay Ltd., OneAccess Networks SA, Oracle Corporation, PROXIM CORPORATION, Palo Alto Networks, Inc., Pexip AS, Poly, Qualcomm Inc., Radware Ltd., Relay2 Inc., Ribbon Communications Inc., Riverbed Technology, Inc., Ruckus Networks, Ruijie Networks Co., Ltd., SMC Corporation, Samsung, SevOne Inc., SolarWinds, Inc., StarLeaf Ltd., Strix Systems Inc., TELoIP, Inc., TP-Link Technologies Co.
 Ltd., Talari Networks Inc., ThingMagic Inc., Ubiquiti Inc., Unify Inc., VBrick Systems Inc., VIAVI Solutions Inc., VMware, Inc., VeloCloud Networks, Inc., Versa Networks, Inc., Vidyo, Inc., Zyxel Communications Corp.